gconnect/cartdev-kit/README.md

 <img width="997" alt="cardevkit-cli-output" src="https://github.com/user-attachments/assets/a196c27f-6166-47a7-a6b6-449f3aafc8eb">

-Replace myapp with the desired name of your project.
+Replace mydapp with the desired name of your project.
 This command will prompt you to select a template and configure the project settings.

 ### CLI Options:
 View available command-line options and flags by running